 Path to Improved Health

-You can reduce your risk of catching the flu by washing your hands frequently, which stops the spread of germs.
-Eating healthy, exercising, and getting enough sleep also play a part in preventing the flu as these habits help boost your immune system.
+You can help prevent the flu by washing your hands frequently, which stops the spread of germs.
+Eating healthy, exercising, and getting enough sleep also play a part in reducing your risk of catching the flu as these habits help boost your immune system.

 While you should follow the guidelines above, the best way to avoid getting really sick from the flu is to get the flu vaccine every year.
 You should get the vaccine as soon as it becomes available each fall.
 You also can get it any time throughout the flu season (usually until March).
 The vaccine is available by shot or by nasal spray (LAIV4).